 How to improve performance

 Focus on performances and the process - not on outcomes.
 This is easier said than done.
-As a society we are brainwashed into focusing on who wins and thus if you do not win you are a loser.
+As a society, we are brainwashed into focusing on who wins and thus if you do not win, you are a loser.
 You may be able to focus on the process, but can your parents or your friends?
-Many times I have heard a parent scold their child because someone beat them or they did not have a good race (in their mind).
+Many times, I have heard a parent scold their child because someone beat them, or they did not have a good race (in their mind).
 Ignore any of this and remember points 5 and 6 above.
-Planning for competition is essential.
+Planning for the competition is essential.
 One of the biggest confidence bashers is something unforeseen that hits you out of the blue, just as you are about to compete.
 Oops, I forgot my track shoes!!!
 Make a serious effort to plan for your competition right from this point to when you go to the starting line.
 Think of everything that will happen and anything that might happen.

-As part of your planning actually carry out some of the necessary preparations you will need to do like getting enough sleep, eating well at the right times and doing other things to keep you motivated and focused on the positive.
+As part of your planning carry out some of the necessary preparations you will need to do like getting enough sleep, eating well at the right times and doing other things to keep you motivated and focused on the positive.
 Develop race strategies and tactics.
 Go over them continuously in your head and consider various race situations and how you would deal with them.

 Learn skills to control your emotions and feelings

 Control anxiety and stress with relaxation techniques such as deep breathing, visualizing, yoga, and meditation.
 Control lethargy and the feeling of tiredness by activation.
 Go for a jog or listen to some high energy music.
 Think about your race and see yourself performing well.
 Be focused.
 One of the best ways to avoid succumbing to negative emotions or feelings is to be focused on the task.
 You have planned everything from the time you get to the track until your race.
 Stay focused and stick to your plan.
-It is not a time to renew your friendships and be a social butterfly.
+It is not time to renew your friendships and be a social butterfly.
 Do that later.
-Go over and over in your mind your strategies and tactics and continue to reinforce your positive attitude during your preparations.
+Go over and over in your mind, your strategies and tactics and continue to reinforce your positive attitude during your preparations.
 Use your training group to reinforce the positive experience.

 Warm-up together if possible and talk about your goals and support each other as a team.
 Reflect on your previous races and the appraisals you have done.
 Reflect on those areas you were having trouble with and how you could rectify them.
 Make sure you are aware of what you planned to do and make every effort to change those behaviours and mistakes.
 This is called analysing the process and doing what you need to do to improve it in the future.